polaris108/TruBudget/blockchain/README.md

 ## Disable email notifications

 To disable email notifications for blockchain simply set the `EMAIL_SERVICE` to "DISABLED" or unset it.
-If disabled the multichain-feed is not applied to the multichain-deamon and notifications are not created.
+If disabled the multichain-feed is not applied to the multichain-daemon and notifications are not created.

-**Hint:** To prevent the frontend requesting an email-notifcations readiness call simply unset the email notification service environment variable in the frontend.
+**Hint:** To prevent the frontend requesting an email-notifications readiness call simply unset the email notification service environment variable in the frontend.
 More details can be found in the [frontend documentation](../frontend/README.md#email-notifications)